Warnings: aftermath of child birth, heavy trauma symptoms of derealization/depersonalization and post-partum depression.

 Wei Wuxian wanted to retch.
 He wanted to be the one crying.

 Instead, he slowly gathered his clothes, left in a pile by the bed after Wen Qing had stripped him.
 He dressed himself with weak and shaking hands.
 He ignored how painful each twist of his spine was, huddling close to the gap in him where the golden core once lived.
 He grew cold.
-He felt over his skin the familiar shiver of resentful energy.
+He felt over his skin the familiar whisper of resentful energy.

 “What are you doing?”